sunnypatneedi/MCRS/README.md

 A patient receives personalized, precision care where treatment is continuously adjusted based on genomic profiles and real-time biomarker monitoring.
 How MCRS Helps:
 	•	Multidisciplinary Consensus: Multiple specialists (e.g., geneticists, oncologists, pharmacists) can propose and verify tailored medication adjustments.
-	•	Conflict Resolution: If different experts suggest varying regimens for a targeted therapy, MCRS triggers a consensus process, merging proposals or escalating the conflict until a single, optimized treatment plan is reached.
+	•	Conflict Reconciliation: If different experts suggest varying regimens for a targeted therapy, MCRS triggers a consensus process, merging proposals or escalating the conflict until a single, optimized treatment plan is reached.
 	•	Traceability: Detailed audit logs capture the rationale behind each change, ensuring that personalized treatments are both safe and accountable.
 ![image](https://github.com/user-attachments/assets/7c5dc32a-f599-4062-a07a-b1013f4372d7)